theabhishekg98/Online-Food-Ordering-Delivery-Platform/README.md

 Run the following command in Server and Client folder >> npm i

-Run command in server >> node index.js
+Run command in server >> node index.js or npx nodemon

 Run command in client >> npm start